superfaceai/cli/README.md

 ```
 USAGE
-  $ superface prepare URLORPATH [NAME] [-q] [--noColor] [--noEmoji] [-h]
+  $ superface prepare URLORPATH [NAME] [-q] [--noColor] [--noEmoji] [-h] [-v]

 ARGUMENTS
   URLORPATH  URL or path to the API documentation.
   NAME       API name.
 If not provided, it will be inferred from URL or file name.

 FLAGS
   -h, --help     show CLI help
   -q, --quiet    When set to true, disables the shell echo output of action.
+  -v, --verbose  When set to true command will print the indexed documentation overview.
+This is useful for debugging.
   --noColor      When set to true, disables all colored output.
   --noEmoji      When set to true, disables displaying emoji in output.

 DESCRIPTION
   Learns API from the documentation and prepares the API metadata.